fpsvogel/advent_of_ruby/README.md

     - `--real_part_2` (`-t`) runs only Part Two with the real input.
   - Optionally submits the answer, via a prompt that appears if it has not already been submitted.
   - *If both arguments are omitted, it runs the puzzle that is untracked in Git, if any.*
-- `arb git` commits new and modified solutions to Git.
-This is handy if (unlike the basic "solve and then run `arb bootstrap`" flow) you like to make multiple commits per solution, e.g. one after your own solution and then another after improving it based on other people's solutions.
+- `arb commit` commits new or modified solutions to Git.
 - `arb progress` shows progress (total and by year) based on the number of your solutions committed in Git.
 - `arb help` shows a summary of each command.